Milk Duds

+The candy, sold in a golden-yellow theatre-style box, is an irregularly shaped caramel disk with a confectionery chocolate coating of cocoa and vegetable oil.

+At its original naming, according to Hershey, "milk" referred to the product's initial milk ingredient, and "dud" referred to failed attempts to create a spherical shape.

 History

 In 1928, Hoffman and Company of Chicago tried to manufacture a spherical, chocolate-covered caramel candy.
 Because they were unsuccessful in achieving the spherical shape, the candies were called "duds".
 This inspired the candy's name, "Milk Duds".
 In the same year, Holloway took over Hoffman and Company and the production of Milk Duds.

 In 1960 Holloway sold Hoffman and Co. to Beatrice Foods.

 In 1986, Leaf purchased the Milk Duds business.
 In 1992, production of Milk Duds candy was moved to Leaf Candy Company's Robinson, Illinois plant.

 In 1996, Leaf's North American confectionery operation was acquired by Hershey Foods Corporation of Hershey, Pennsylvania.

+In 2018, Huhtamäki Oyj, a Finland-based food and beverage packaging company, sold ownership of Milk Duds to Highlander Partners, who licenses the candy to Hershey.